soshial/xdxf_makedict/format_standard/xdxf_description.md

             The syntax for "c" attribute is the same as for "color" attribute of "font" tag in HTML.
             If the color attribute is omitted, the default color is implied.
 The default color is chosen by DS.
         9. `<ex>` Marks the text of an example (usually shown in grey or other color by DS).
-            *Tip* (indexing): examples must be indexed by default, but users should be able to configure, whether they want examples to be indexed and searched for or not.
+            *Tip* (indexing): examples should be indexed by default, but users should be able to configure, whether they want examples to be indexed and searched for or not.
             Attribute `type` might be:
             * `exm` - common examples with or without translations
             * `phr` - might contain any type of phrasemes (idioms, collocations, clichés etc.)